RoshanBhatt/ProjectApartment/README.md

 # ProjectApartment
-This is my first attempt in creating a VR scene using Unity 5.4.2.
+This is my second attempt in creating a VR scene using Unity 5.4.2.
 The project under Udacity Nanodegree required us to create a model apartment with props, lights, etc. This project was very exciting as I had to experiment with animation and baking lights in the scene.

 Hope you all enjoy this app!